 Time horizons used have assumed an average holding period of 7-10 years for all portfolio companies.
-As such, assessment of climate risks and opportunities to 2030 provides a development horizon to the point of sale for the majority of portfolio companies as of 2023.
-This is key to properly understanding the exposure of Antin's current portfolio to climate risks and opportunities and the subsequent asset management required to address key risks and opportunities in the near-term.
+As such, assessment of climate risks and opportunities to 2030 provides a development horizon to approximately the point of sale for approximately half of portfolio companies as of 2024.
+This is key to properly understanding the exposure of Antin's current portfolio to climate risks and opportunities, as well as asset management required in the near-term to ensure portfolio company assets are robustly prepared for climate change impacts prior to exiting the portfolio.

-Assessing climate risks and opportunities to 2040 and 2050 demonstrates a development horizon past point of sale to ensure Antin properly accounts for the risks and opportunities that may arise from climate change in the longer term in the development of future funds.
+Assessing climate risks and opportunities to 2040 and 2050 demonstrates a development horizon past the sale of assets, allowing Antin to consider topics likely to be material to future buyers and in consideration of how businesses may be impacted in future funds.